 2. Software Development (Finding Code Snippets)

 Scenario: A developer is stuck on a specific Python error related to pandas dataframes.
+(Data manipulation with Pandas is actually one of the simple Python tasks you can automate for efficiency.)

 The Search: site:stackoverflow.com "pandas" "dataframe" intext:"error: value not found"